-If a single AD6620 does not have enough time to compute an adequate filter, multiple AD6620's can be operated in parallel as shown in the example below.
-In this example, the processing is distributed between 4 chips so that each chip can process more taps.
-Then the outputs are combined such that the desired data rate is achieved.
+If a single AD6620 does not have enough time to compute an adequate filter, multiple AD6620s can be operated in parallel as shown in Figure 57.
+In this example, the processing is distributed between four chips so that each chip can process more taps.
+The outputs are then combined such that the desired data rate is achieved.

-Figure xx.
+Figure 57.
 Parallel processing with the AD6620

-In this application, one high speed ADC can feed parallel AD6620's.
-Although not shown in this diagram, the SYNC\NCO and SYNC\CIC's are tied together and synchronized off of an external source with all chips run as SYNC\Slaves.
+In this application, one high speed ADC can feed parallel AD6620s.
+Although not shown in this diagram, the SYNC_NCO and SYNC_CICs are tied together and synchronized from an external source with all chips run as SYNC_Slaves.

-This architecture allows for each AD6620 to process 4 times as many taps as would other wise be possible.
+This architecture allows for each AD6620 to process four times as many taps as would otherwise be possible.
 Consider the example of an ADC clocked at 58.9824 MHz and a desired output data rate of 4.9152 MHz.
-If a single AD6620 were used, then the decimation rate would be 12 (58.9824/4.9152) allowing for only 12 taps in the FIR filter.
+If a single AD6620 were used, the decimation rate would be 12 (58.9824/4.9152) allowing for only 12 taps in the FIR filter.
 Not nearly enough for a usable digital filter.
 Now consider the case where each AD6620 only provides an output for one in four samples.
 In this case, the decimation rate per chip would be four times larger, 48 in this example.
 With a decimation of 48, more taps for the filter can be generated and produce a much better filter.

-Figure xx.
+Figure 58.
 RCF Timing Generator for Parallel Processing

-Implementation of such a procedure is quite simple and basically shown in the diagram above.
+Implementation of such a procedure is quite simple and basically shown in Figure 58.
 The filter design would proceed by designing the filter to have the desired spectral characteristics at its output rate.
 For our example here, each AD6620 would have an output rate of 1.2288 MHz.
 The filter should be designed such that the required rejection is attained directly at this rate.
 This one filter is loaded into each chip.
-Up sampling is achieved on the output by multiplexing between the different AD6620 outputs which are staggered, in this case by 90 degrees of the output data rate.
-Therefore since the decimation rate is 48 and 4 AD6620's are used, every 12 high speed clock cycles a new AD6620 output should be selected.
-The most direct method is to use these pulses to trigger the SYNC RCF signals.
+Upsampling is achieved on the output by multiplexing between the different AD6620 outputs which are staggered, in this case by 90 degrees of the output data rate.
+Therefore, since the decimation rate is 48 and four AD6620s are used, every 12 high speed clock cycles a new AD6620 output should be selected.
+The most direct method is to use these pulses to trigger the SYNC_RCF signals.
 This staggering is required to properly phase the AD6620's internal computations.
-Once the chips have been synchronized in this manner, they will begin producing DVout signals that can be used to instruct the Output Selector which output is valid.
+Once the chips have been synchronized in this manner, they will begin producing DV{OUT} signals that can be used to instruct the Output Selector which output is valid.

-The RCF Timing Control is responsible for proper phasing of the AD6620's in the system.
-The example shown here is for the example of 4 devices in parallel.
+The RCF Timing Control is responsible for proper phasing of the AD6620s in the system.
+The example shown here is for the example of four devices in parallel.
 It can easily be expanded to any number of devices with this methodology.
-Since the AD6620's are decimating by 48, the complete cycle time is 48 system clocks.
+Since the AD6620s are decimating by 48, the complete cycle time is 48 system clocks.
 Thus the timing control must run modulo 48.
-When the count is 0, the first RCF should be reset with a pulse that is 1 clock cycle wide.
-Likewise when the count is 11, 23 and 35, RCF2, RCF3 and RCF4 should be reset respectively.
-This will properly phase the AD6620's to run 90 degrees out of phase.
-If this example consisted of six AD6620's, then they should be reset on count 0, 7, 15, 23, 31 and 39.
-Following this method, any number of AD6620's can be paralleled for higher data rates.
+When the count is 0, the first RCF should be reset with a pulse that is one clock cycle wide.
+Likewise, when the count is 11, 23 and 35, RCF2, RCF3 and RCF4 should be reset respectively.
+This will properly phase the AD6620s to run 90 degrees out of phase.
+If this example consisted of six AD6620s, then they should be reset on count 0, 7, 15, 23, 31 and 39.
+Following this method, any number of AD6620s can be paralleled for higher data rates.